Pjt727/CMPT432/test_code_gen.md

 I am sort of tempted to try it out as it will also lend to a way for me to programmatically test my op codes.

+# edge cases
+what if there is a jump bigger than 127 bytes... would have to insert multiple jumps and move code